MuhammadRukon/MuhammadRukon/README.md

 - 🌱 I’m currently learning Next Js
 - 🤔 I’m looking for an internship / full-time job as a front end developer
+- 🤔 I’m currently in studying computer science and engineering in Daffodil Institute of IT (3rd year).

 ## Contact